 Key characteristics of Progress Indicators.

 A visual depiction of example actions the Partnership and recovery community can take depending on the trends of Progress Indicators.
-The conversations and analyses sparked by Progress Indicators can help inform the next cycle of the Action Agenda planning to improve strategies and actions.
+The conversations and analyses sparked by Progress Indicators can help refine recovery strategies and actions.

 The table below describes how Progress Indicators can be positively affected by ecosystem-friendly behaviors emerging from key factors like funding, capacity, and supportive policy.